gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 ### **Feedforward networks**

 Feedforward networks are the simplest type of neural networks and consist of an input layer, one or more hidden layers, and an output layer.
 Data flows through the network in one direction, from the input layer to the output layer.
-Feedforward networks are often used for [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] tasks, such as recognizing handwritten digits.
+Feedforward networks are often used for [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] tasks, such as recognizing handwritten digits.

 ![A deep feedforward neural network.](https://tikz.net/wp-content/uploads/2021/12/neural_networks-006.png) *A deep feedforward neural network.
 [Image source](https://tikz.net/neural_networks/)*